 Obviously, every project is different, and you will have to make adjustments for the specifics of this particular project.
 But looking back at past projects gives you a solid starting place for estimating how much time each role will need to spend on the project.

 Once you feel good about this number, you can match that up with your team’s capacity over the next few months.
-Ideally you should already have a system for tracking how many hours each team member is scheduled to work over the next few months and how much new work they can take on.
+Ideally, you should already have a system for tracking how many hours each team member is scheduled to work over the next few months and how much new work they can take on.

-In Rodeo Planning you will be able to see the workload of your team the coming few months.
+In Rodeo Planning you will be able to see the workload of your team in the coming few months.

 Rodeo lets you schedule your team into the future, so you can track who’s fully booked and who’s got some capacity to take on new work